tannerslurpa/hello-world/README.md

 # hello-world
-My name is Tanner, I am new to GitHub
-I am a Product Manager who enjoys the outdoors and lifting weights
+My name is Tanner, I am new to GitHub and I am a Product Manager who enjoys the outdoors and lifting weights